ChrisH33/Generic_Bead_CleanUp/README.md

 # GenericSPRI
-One of the challenges in laboratory automation is standardising methods to a validated framework.
-Without a comprehensive framework, new methods proliferate and expand the remit of automation teams.
+One challenge facing laboratory automation is standardising methods.
+Without a clear framework, new methods proliferate and expand the remit of automation teams.
 These methods are functionally identical, with only slight differences in pipetting volumes or mix cycles.

-We're excited to introduce Generic_SPRI_CleanUp, a modular Hamilton method able to perform a wide range of bead-based purification steps.
-This is the Wellcome Sanger Institite's first attempt at standardising a collection of functionally identical but distinct Hamilton methods into one unified, validated method.
+This method aims to address that problem.
+We have developed a flexible Hamilton method that is capable of performing a range of bead-based cleanups.

 ### Features
 - **Easy Version Control**: By using this method for all clean-ups, it's easy to update methods and ensure every instrument is running the lasest version